iLVL-Key/FFXI/addons/Bars/readme.md

  - **text_vertical_offset** - The vertical offset in pixels between a bar and its text (this is what sets the text above a bar by default).

 ## Changelog

+Version 2.2
+- Added Focus Target Override.
+You can now use `//bars focus` (or `f` for short) to override the Auto Focus Target with whatever you have targeted.
+Override will be removed when subject moves out of range, dies (if its a mob), or is removed via `//bars focus` again.
+- Added Sub-Target bar.
+Displayed as a half-length bar to the right of the Focus Target bar.
+New options to accompany this are `condense_target_and_subtarget_bars` and `char_width_multiplier` (to adjust horizontal spacing if needed).
+- Adjusted COR total default color for Fancy Rolls.
+- Adjusted player character (other) target default color.
+- Fixed COR roll total of 1 not being colored correctly for Fancy Rolls.

 Version 2.1.1
 - Added a few more instances of error handling.